 But does this mean I?ll never be able to have a healthy relationship?
 That I?ll continue to use cheating as an excuse to leave?
 I was wondering if you had any thoughts.

 I?m glad you asked.
 As a reformed cheater myself I certainly feel your existential pain.
 You have caused heartbreak and feel the residual aftershock of the chasm you?ve caused in someone else?s life.
 In short, it doesn?t feel good to make other people feel bad.
 You view your cheating as a way of balancing an unfair or undesirable partnership.
-I feel like the same principles apply for married couples too, although some people cheat because their partner is not as sexually active as they are, it can also be because one of the married couple doesn’t feel the same way as they once did about the other person.
+I feel like the same principles apply for married couples too, although some people cheat because their partner is not as sexually active as they are or they are experiencing issues in the bedroom such as premature ejaculation or erectile dysfunction, it can also be because one of the married couple doesn’t feel the same way as they once did about the other person.
 I recommend that you take a read of this article at Dad Starting Over for indications factors that someone is cheating on you.
 I see it as chickening out of having a hard and uncomfortable conversation.
-I don?t think you stayed with those guys because they were “nice guys” – I think you are the one who is too nice, and that the larger question is can you learn to be assertive and develop the self worth it takes to control who and what is in your life?
+I don?t think you stayed with those guys because they were ?nice guys? ?
+I think you are the one who is too nice, and that the larger question is can you learn to be assertive and develop the self worth it takes to control who and what is in your life?

 There are lots of reasons why someone might be tempted to cheat, but some of the most common are related to sexual dissatisfaction.
 One of my friends once cheated on her husband as a result of the declining quality of their sex life.
 After reconciling, they later discovered a way of managing his premature ejaculations by using VigRX delay wipes (go to https://www.vigrxdelaywipes.com/ to learn more).
 It was unfortunate that they were unable to reach this resolution before my friend was unfaithful, but they do seem to be much happier together now.